By COGwriter

 More on Church history can be found on the History of Early Christianity page.

-In the 20th century, those in the Church of God had many contacts with those in India.
-The COG had many congregations throughout India.
-I met COG ministers from India and Sri Lanka back then.
+In the later portion of the 20th century, those in the old WCG had many contacts with those in India.
+WCG had many congregations throughout India.
+I met WCG ministers from India and Sri Lanka back then.

 Perhaps it should be mentioned here that Indian peoples are not limited to the current nation of India alone.
 In addition to India, Pakistan, Bangladesh, and Sri Lanka are predominantly composed of Indian peoples.
-I have met an Indian minister of the Living Church of God in Malaysia, where most of our members in that country are also Indian.
-Having traveled to many lands, I have come across significant Indian populations in South Africa, Fiji, and parts of the Caribbean.
-It is also believed that many of the peoples of Bhutan, Nepal, and Myan Mar (Burma) have ancestory at least partially related to the Indian peoples.
+I have met an Indian ministers in various COG groups in locations such as Malaysia and Sri Lanka.
+Having traveled to many lands, I have come across significant Indian populations in South Africa, Fiji, Malaysia, and parts of the Caribbean.
+It is also believed that many of the peoples of Bhutan, Nepal, and Myan Mar (Burma) have ancestry at least partially related to the Indian peoples.
+People in all of those lands either have been to Continuing Church of God's official www.ccog.org and/or the COGwriter websites.

-And some are in various Churches of God.
+And some are in various Churches of God--including some with limited CCOG connection.

 During the 20th century, the founder of the Worldwide Church of God, Herbert W. Armstrong, had many contacts with the leadership in India.
 He personally met India's prime minister and also met many other officials from India.
 In 1956 he reported: